leeoooooooo/domain/intl.en-US/User Guide/Domain name transfer/Transfer a domain name out from Alibaba Cloud.md

 ## Procedure {#section_zhk_zjx_12b .section}

 1. Log on to the [Alibaba Cloud Domains console](https://dc.console.aliyun.com).
-Select the domains to transfer and click **Manage**.
+Locate the domains to transfer and click **Manage**.
 2. On the Basic Information page, click **Domain Transfer-Out** from the left-side navigation pane.
-3. Verify the registrant’s email address and click **Next** .
+3. Verify the registrant’s email address and click **Next**.
-4. Under the email address, click **Get Verification Code** and enter the verification code sent to the email address, and click **Next**.
+4. Enter the verification code sent to the email address,  and click **Next**.
-5. Click Send Transfer Code, enter the verification code sent to the email address, and click Next.
-6. If you have not received the email, click Obtain the transfer code again.
-If the email address is incorrect,  click Registrant’s email address to modify it.
+5. Go to your new registrar’s portal to initiate a transfer-in process.
+6. Upon receiving the request for domain transfer to another registrar, Alibaba Cloud automatically sends a confirmation email for domain transfer to the registrant’s email address.
+Generally, it takes up to five days for domains to automatically transfer out.
+If you want to cancel the transfer, follow the instructions in the email.

-You must initiate a transfer process on your new registrar’s portal, enter the authorization code and submit the request.
+You must initiate a transfer process on your new registrar’s portal.

+1. Enter the authorization code and submit the request.
+2. Your new registrar will send you an email.
+Log on to your confirmation mailbox to confirm the transfer.

 The transfer process may vary in different registrars.

-1. Upon receiving the request for domain transfer to another registrar, Alibaba Cloud automatically sends a confirmation email for domain transfer to the registrant’s email address.
-2. Generally, it takes up to five days for domains to automatically transfer out.
-If you want to cancel the transfer, follow the instructions in the email.

-You must check the confirmation email sent from your new registrar.